Water sports are a way of life in Arrow Slocan’s lakes.

 Boat fuel is available in Edgewood, Needles and Nakusp.

-On Arrow Lakes, boat launches within Arrow Slocan are found at McDonald Creek, Edgewood Park, Fauquier Park, Burton Historical Park and Nakusp.
+On the Arrow Lakes, boat launches within Arrow Slocan are found at McDonald Creek, Edgewood Park, Fauquier Park, Burton Historical Park and Nakusp.
 Other Arrow Lakes launches are found at Shelter Bay, Eagle Bay and Centennial Park near Revelstoke.
 Some facilities are not useable or accessible when the Arrow Lakes Reservoir reaches low elevations.

 The Nakusp Marina offers break-watered moorage, parking and washroom facilities.
 It is located adjacent to the BC Hydro maintained boat launch.